 flight of the dart through the air, but they do allow

-tighter groups by letting the flights align with each
+tighter groups by allowing darts flights align with each

-other.
-Also, these shaft will greatly reduce torn flights
+other in the dartboard.
+Also, these shaft will usually reduce torn flights

 Rules to the Darts Game of '01, (pronounced " Oh-One")

 The game of '01 is the classic game of Darts, played